 On top of that, chestnuts have a low glycemic index of 54.
 Food experts have revealed that consuming foods with a lower glycemic index does not result in any significant changes in your blood sugar levels (2).

-Various studies support that water chestnuts prevent lower blood pressure and reduce the risk of high blood pressure like stroke and cardiovascular disease (7).
+Various studies support that water chestnuts help lower blood pressure and reduce the risks associated with high blood pressure like stroke and cardiovascular disease (7).

 Whether you’re looking to simply pep up your fitness routine, jazz up your diet with mouth-watering low-calorie recipes or want to get your act together and significantly drop that number on your scale – BetterMe app has got you covered!
 Improve your body and revamp your life with us!

 Inflammation is a protective response to an infection, trauma, or tissue injury (1).
 It is regulated by activating different immune cells, mainly the macrophages, which mediate various immune-pathological incidences during inflammation (1).

 It is characterized by redness, swelling, warmth at the site, and pain because it is your body’s response to tissue damage (1).
 This is a normal and helpful initial immune response in the case of acute injury or illness.
 However, chronic low levels of inflammation due to constant stress, obesity, or other lifestyle factors is associated with increased risk of metabolic syndrome and chronic disease.

 The study findings revealed that the extract contained gallic acid (1).
 Gallic acid has been shown to have anti-inflammatory, anti-viral, anti-cancer, and antioxidant properties (1).
 So, the study suggested that gallic acid is the primary anti-inflammatory activity in water chestnut extract (1).